 Not-to-miss spots for outdoor adventures are the Frisco Adventure Park, the Frisco Bay Marina, the Ten Mile Canyon National Recreation Trail, Windrider of the Rockies, Rainbow Lake, Frisco Nordic Centre, and Meadow Creek Park.

 To explore the town’s rich historical and cultural background, visit the Frisco Historic Park and Museum, the Gatherhouse Glassblowing Studio and Gallery.

 You will find several tasty places to eat and you can enjoy some of the best restaurants in Frisco.
-Popular picks are the Lost Cajun, the Butterhorn Bakery and Cafe, Vinny’s Euro American Restaurant, Peppino’s Pizza and Subs, the Silverheels Bar and Grill.
+Popular picks are the Lost Cajun, the Butterhorn Bakery and Cafe, Vinny’s Euro American Restaurant, and Peppino’s Pizza and Subs.